Probing the limits of effective temperature consistency in actively driven systems: Experimental setup and basic characterization

-where the bar indicates normalization, $\langle v_x^2\rangle_0$ is the (stationary) velocity variance, and $\omega^2\equiv\Omega^2-\gamma^2/4$.
-Fitting the ACF to Eq.~\ref{eq:Langevin2} provides system-specific values of the effective timescales: the damping rate, $\gamma$, and the harmonic frequency, $\Omega$.
+Fitting the ACF to Eq.~\ref{eq:Langevin2} provides system-specific values of the effective inverse timescales: the damping rate, $\gamma$, and the harmonic frequency, $\Omega$.

-These timescales are displayed in Fig. \ref{fig:2}\textbf{F} as a function of $N_b$, showing a transition between underdamped ($\Omega<\gamma/2$) towards critically-damped ($\Omega\approx\gamma/2$) dynamics as $N_b$ increases.
-A reduction in the relaxation time, $2\gamma^{-1}$, corresponds to an increase in collision frequency, evaluated by image analysis as the mean-free time between tracer-bbot collisions $\tau_c$ (black line).
+These inverse timescales are displayed in Fig. \ref{fig:2}\textbf{F} as a function of $N_b$, showing a transition between underdamped ($\Omega<\gamma/2$) towards critically-damped ($\Omega\approx\gamma/2$) dynamics as $N_b$ increases.
+A reduction in the relaxation time, $2\gamma^{-1}$, corresponds to an increase in collision frequency, evaluated by image analysis as the frequency of tracer-bbot collisions, $\tau_c^{-1}$ (black line).

 At high densities ($N_b=15$ and $17$), fast sequential collisions require a higher temporal resolution to capture the tracer's inertial dynamics.
-In these cases, the fit parameters are consistent with the critical regime under $\Delta t=1/60$~s, whereas $\Delta t=1/30$~s results in overdamped behavior.
-These measurements of velocity fluctuations and their corresponding system-specific timescales are further discussed in the context of the kinetic temperature in Sec.~3.2.
+In these cases, we perform and use additional recordings with $\Delta t=1/60$~s to extract the effective inverse timescales (solid lines).
+At this sampling rate the fit parameters are consistent with the critical regime, whereas $\Delta t=1/30$~s results in overdamped behavior (dashed lines).
+These measurements of velocity fluctuations and their corresponding system-specific inverse timescales are further discussed in the context of the kinetic temperature in Sec.~3.2.